Virtual Reality Program in Long Term Care

 The goal of our research is to implement VR in LTC settings and explore the thoughts, preferences, and needs of using AR/VR among residents and their families, and staff members.
 Findings from this study will provide a better understanding of the experiences and attitudes of using VR among residents, families, and staff.
 Our team will then identify any lessons learned in adopting AR/VR in LTC settings which will be useful for future research.

 Principal Investigator: Dr. Lillian Hung

 Lab members: Jim Mann, Mona Upreti, Alisha Tumar, Winnie Kan and David So

-Project Co-lead: Sonia Hardern (Regional Practice Lead, Research and Knowledge Translation)
+Project Co-leads: Sonia Hardern (Regional Practice Lead, Research and Knowledge Translation) & Joey Wong.

 Questions?
 Email Joey Wong at email@example.com

 Check out our feature on VCHRI!
 A special thanks to Isabella and Vesa for their contributions to our research.